 BrightStar Care also incorporates The Joint Commission’s National Patient Safety Goals into all of its internal trainings, procedures, and policies.
 This ensures our teams meet and exceed all goals, including improving the safety of using medications.

-How Much Does Medication Management Cost?
+How Much Does Medication Management for Seniors Cost?

 You want to provide the best possible care for your loved one, but you also need to consider your financial position.
 In-home care, like assisted living, is not always covered by Medicare.
 For instance, in-home care may not be covered by Medicare if it’s 24-hours a day or not part of a doctor-prescribed plan of care, among other reasons.
 BrightStar Care can help you assess your needs, both in terms of level of care and finances.
 It’s important to know that opting for in-home care can improve quality of life and reduce your healthcare costs in the long run, as it can help prevent the worsening of medical conditions and delay the need for assisted living.